 Since the Middle Ages, the Abbés Princes of the Murbach Abbey operated this terroir.
-The Schlumberger family has acquired it in the middle of the 19th century and it was commercialized unti the late 1960.
+The Schlumberger family has acquired it in the middle of the 19th century and it was marketed until the late 1960s.

 The Flieg is a hillside overlooking the Guebwiller valley and located at the western end of our vineyard with south, southwest exposure.
 Resulting from a unique Alsatian soil, it is composed of Latite (reddish acid volcanic rock debris).

 It is made from grapes cultivated on selected plots of Riesling.
 Planted by hand, the grape juice is placed in our century-old tuns to ferment; it is then matured in tuns for 6 months and in stainless steel vats for other 6 months before bottling.

 It can be associated with oysters in sea water jelly and caviar, mussels with orange and coriander, a crab crisp with avocado or a goat’s milk cheese, such as the Cabécou du Périgord.
 Serving temperature : 12°C.

 This wine goes well withLearn more about food & wine pairing

 The robe is lemon yellow with green reflections of good intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.